Datatab

 Depending on how large the sample is, the p-value for the Mann-Whitney U-test is calculated in a different way.
 For up to 25 cases, the exact values are used, which can be read from a table.
 For larger samples, the normal distribution can be used as an approximation.

 Note: In this example, we would actually use the exact value, but we will nevertheless use the normal distribution.
-To do this, simply insert the z-value into the z-value to p-value calculator of DATAtab.
+To do this, the z-value was simply inserted into the z-value to p-value calculator of DATAtab.

 Mann-Whitney U-Test p-Value